What is cloud technology?

 - Private cloud: The Private cloud consists of cloud computing resources used exclusively by a single business or organisation.
 It can be physically located on the company’s on-site data centre, or companies can pay third-party service providers to host their private cloud.
 A Private cloud is suited for sensitive data, where the customer is dependent on a higher degree of security.

-- Community cloud: The community cloud is a shared cloud computing service in which the infrastructure is shared between several organisations within a specific community.
+- Community cloud: The community cloud is a shared cloud computing service.
+This means the infrastructure is shared between several organisations within a specific community.
 This can be a set of organisations, employees, or other communities.
 Such cloud solutions can be managed either internally or by a third-party hosting provider.

-- Hybrid cloud: The Hybrid cloud is a combination of both Private and Public, and is bound together by technology that allows data and applications to be shared between them.
-This is a setup that is often used by large companies as it gives the business greater flexibility, more deployment options and easier optimisation of existing infrastructure, security and compliance.
+- Hybrid cloud: The Hybrid cloud is a combination of both Private and Public.
+It is bound together by technology that allows data and applications to be shared between them.
+This setup gives businesses greater flexibility, more deployment options and easier optimisation of existing infrastructure, security and compliance.
+The hybrid cloud is, for this reason, often used by large companies.

 The cloud computing layers